My easy classroom transformation idea: Football Frenzy Review Day!

 This station used regular decimal operations task cards from my teachers pay teachers store that you can find here.
 I simply put football stickers on the task cards to make them fit the theme (again, your students won’t care!) and as they worked through the task cards, they got to “kick a field goal” for every correct answer (they threw the mini footballs into the field goal basket.)
 I made the field goal with rolled-up construction paper, and just taped it to a basket.
 It help up well!
 The scoreboard is from the Target dollar spot, and I had my students use it to keep score of their field goals.

-This is another product from teachers pay teachers that you can find here.
-This one was already football-themed as well, so it was SUPER low-prep.
+This is another one that I used task cards I already had, and a football-themed gameboard so it was SUPER low-prep.
 Students had to answer decimal operation problems, and then move their pieces around the game board.
 My students just used dice and mini-erasers to hold their place on the game board.
 If you want a blank, football-themed gameboard and editable cards to be used with ANY subject, CLICK HERE!

 Like I said before–you can literally make ANYTHING football themed just by changing the name, adding some football stickers, or pairing it with some props!